The Right Employee Incentive Mix, as Showed by the Data

 Again, there is no one-size-fits-all: no one type of merchandise was preferred by over 18% of respondents.
 What might matter more, then, is not the type of merchandise per se, but the ability to select and customize merchandise that fits one’s personal style and/or lifestyle.

 4. There is a “profile” that fits people preferring merchandise employee rewards.

 This is where the psychographics of the study get interesting.
-Although merchandise was not the most popular reward type overall, it definitely had value and meaning for employees that fit a certain profile.
+Although merchandise was not the most popular reward type overall, it definitely had value and meaning for how incentives motivate employees.
 In terms of their attitudes (and compared to their counterparts) merchandise-preferrers were:

 - Less concerned about feeling part of the company culture